 This article will answer your question, “what is sustainable living?” as well as show why it’s essential to embrace a more sustainable lifestyle.
 If you’ve been unsure of how to get started, you’ll understand how to switch to a more sustainable way of living.

 More than a buzzword, sustainable living is a philosophy that seeks to reduce human impact on the environment.
 Sustainable living considers positive changes that individuals and societies can make to curb their environmental impacts.

 The purpose of this is to curb the effects of global warming climate change and make the earth liveable for generations to come.
 Gone are the days when sustainability was the preserve of big corporations and governments.

 Today, a sustainable life also points towards ways individuals and families can reduce their environmental impact.
 It has many moving parts, one of which is choosing natural and renewable resources.
 As a result, sustainable or ecological living avoids depleting the earth’s natural resources.

 Sometimes people view sustainable living as a lifestyle reserved for a particular group.
 However, there are many small ways to live a more sustainable life.
 Transitioning to more sustainable living simply entails evaluating your lifestyle choices and their impact on the world.

 While we may not directly impact some of these things, the choices often impact production flow.
 So, for instance, less overconsumption can translate to reduced carbon emissions.
-Then, this reduces not only your carbon footprint but also with collective effort, that of nations as well.
+Then, this reduces not only your environmental footprint but also, with collective effort, that of nations as well.